 With the launch of COVID-19 financial relief measures in early 2020, UAE banks had lowered the mortgage down-payment requirement for residents by 5%.
 First-time property buyers (Expats) needed to put down a deposit of 20% of the value of the property being purchased.
 This down-payment requirement was set at 15% for UAE Nationals.

 However, many banks have now reverted back to the original 25% down-payment requirement for expats and 20% for UAE Nationals.
+So do check with your banks to see what reliefs are still available and which ones were only temporary.

 Are more UAE residents looking for home finance currently?